ijustwannatry/hello-world/README.md

 # hello-world

-this project created only for learning. piu piu at first i wanna learn java. then i think about C, C++, python. for start it will be basic knowledge. if i understand what i can programming and i enjoy it, i will improve my skills.
+this project has created only for learning.
+At first, I want to learn java. then I think about other tools and languages.
+For the start, it will be basic knowledge.